Compiled by Arun Rao, May-2016

 - A social experiment where trustworthy people would work on cool shit;

-- AMT would have the best aspects of anarchy, that is, “hippies repairing microwaves.”
+- The best aspects of anarchy, that is, “hippies repairing microwaves.”

 What to avoid and keep out:

-- The worst aspects of anarchy, like an impotent decision making process, liability issues from loose canons, or untrained makers;
+- The worst aspects of anarchy, like an impotent decision making process; liability issues from loose cannons or untrained makers;

 - Anything that looked like a secret society; a mess, cat piss, and vermin;

 - People screwing with the tools without knowing what they’re doing;